 Cardholders are generally thrilled with the Chase Freedom®‘s bonus categories and 1% cash back.
 However, some customers say they’ve had trouble with Chase autopay.

 Chase earns a Trustpilot score of 5 out of 10 at the time of this writing.
 Most negative reviews cite slow responses to fraud complaints and less-than-helpful customer service.
 Positive reviews cite the bank’s great mobile app and quick resolutions to their issues.
 Overall, your mileage may vary with Chase customer support.

 The JPMorgan Chase Credit Card division earns an overall A+ rating from the Better Business Bureau, yet it has almost 2,000 customer complaints lodged against it.
 Billing issues and problems with the product and service were among the chief reasons for complaints.

-- Go to the Chase website and click Apply Now.
+- Go to Chase’s website and click Apply now.

 - Complete the application with details like your name, address, annual income and Social Security number.

 How long will it take for me to be approved?

 Because approval is automated on the Chase website, you’ll likely get a decision within minutes.
 If there are issues with your application, it could take up to a few weeks to hear back.

 - Manage your account online.
 Register with the Chase website to keep an eye on your spending and payments.